cyclus/cyclus.github.com/source/user/tutorial/add_proto.rst

 size.

-In |Cyclus|, when an archetype has been configured with a specific set of parameters, it is called a `**prototype** <https://fuelcycle.org/basics/glossary.html#term-prototype>`_.
+In |Cyclus|, when an archetype has been configured with a specific set of parameters, it is called a `prototype <https://fuelcycle.org/basics/glossary.html#term-prototype>`_.
 You can have multiple prototypes that use the same archetype, and you can have multiple deployments of the same prototype in a simulation.

+Each archetype will have different input parameters that need to be defined for a given prototype, with some of the parameters being optional (i.e., they have a default value).
+Some common input parameters for defining prototypes
+include:

+* input/output commodity name: Name of the `commodity <https://fuelcycle.org/basics/glossary.html#term-commodity>`_ that the prototype will request (input) or trade away (output).
+* input/output recipe name: Name of the **recipe** or isotopic composition for the input or output commodity.
+Recipe names used in defining a prototype must be defined in a `recipe block <https://fuelcycle.org/user/tutorial/add_commod_recipe.html#understanding-recipes>`_ of the input file.
+* throughput: The rate at which the process of a facility occurs.
+Common units are kg/time step, although you should check the archetypes documentation
+* buffer size: The size (typically in kg) of an inventory within a prototype.
+A prototype may have multiple buffers, such as a reactor having an inventory for fresh fuel and one for fuel in the core.

 Example: Source Prototype
 +++++++++++++++++++++++++